DUNE/p3s/README.md

 or users.

-## Initializing the Database
+### Initializing the Database

 Coming from the source code distirbution, the p3s server will utilize the sqlite database which comes with Django.
-Production application may need a more powerful RDBMS such as PostgreSQL but this is beyond the scope of this document.
+Production application will need a more powerful RDBMS such as PostgreSQL, MySQL, ORACLE etc, and one specific reason is proper implementation of the table and/or row lock for updates, without which there will be concurrency and DB integrity problems in any realistic running scenario.

-The sqlite DB is not initialized to work with the p3s server when you first get hold of the code.
-This needs to be done as follows:
+If in development and utilizing the sqlite DB, it won't be initialized when you first get hold of the code, so this needs to be done as follows:

 * change directory to p3s/promproc